-Want to feel stronger without even trying?
-As a health editor, I'll never stop recommending these weighted vests
+Want to get stronger without even trying?
+As a health editor, I'll never stop recommending these 6 weighted vests

 One of the best weighted vests for women can help you get stronger as you walk, no workout required

-Weighted vests are everywhere right now, with wellness personalities like Liz Earle and Davina McCall sporting the gilet alongside doctors like menopause specialist Dr Mary Claire Haver.
+Weighted vests are everywhere these days, with personalities like Davina McCall and Jessica Alba spotted sporting the gilet alongside leading doctors like menopause specialist, Dr Mary Claire Haver.
 Are they all they're cracked up to be?
 Absolutely.
-Wearing a weighted vest for walking or doing a weighted vest workout at home can help boost your strength, mobility, and flexibility, and it tends to be easy on the joints and simple to use.
+Simply wearing a weighted vest for walking can help boost your strength, mobility, and flexibility almost as much as a set of dumbbells would.

-But when choosing a weighted vest, a couple of choices need to be made - do you want one that's adjustable?
+When choosing a weighted vest, a couple of choices need to be made: Do you want one that's adjustable?
 With pockets?
-One that you can use for Pilates or just walking workouts?
-As woman&home's digital health editor, certified fitness instructor, and keen runner and hiker, I've weighed up our tried-and-tested favourite with Amazon's top options to bring you a round-up of the best to buy.
+One that you can just use every day around the house or one that's suitable for dedicated weighted vest workouts?
+As woman&home's digital health editor, a certified fitness instructor, and a keen runner and hiker, I've weighed up our tried-and-tested favourite with Amazon's top options to bring you a round-up of the best weighted vests to buy.

 The best weighted vests for women